I was born into a Jewish family that practiced Judaism. We practiced but didn’t always succeed. Here’s what it means to be a Jew.…

 How Jews treat blacks

-On the other hand, the first national political organization for blacks — the NAACP — received most of its donations from Jews.
+But the first national political organization for blacks — the NAACP — received most of its donations from Jews.
 That’s because Jews — especially Jewish liberals living in rich suburbs — believe strongly in fairness, equality, and liberty for all.

 The history of Jews resembles the history of blacks.
 Both groups are minorities.
 Both groups have been persecuted for many centuries.